Kitchenette

-A kitchenette is a small cooking area, which usually has a refrigerator and a microwave oven, but may have other appliances - for example a sink.
+A kitchenette or kitchenet is a small cooking area, which usually has a refrigerator and a microwave oven, but may have other appliances – for example a sink.
 They are found in studio apartments, some motel and hotel rooms, college dormitories, office buildings, furnished basements, or bedrooms in shared houses.
 New York City's building code defines a kitchenette as a kitchen of less than 7.4 m^{2} (80 ft^{2}) of floor space.

 A kitchenette in a studio apartment in Sherbrooke, Quebec, Canada.

 In hotels and motels

 Kitchenettes are a common feature in hotel and motel guest rooms and often contain a coffeemaker and a bar refrigerator, commonly called a mini-bar.
-Some hotel kitchenettes have provisioned refrigerators that have an interior sensor feature used by management to monitor guest use of the refrigerator's contents and thus charge for the consumables, which typically include soda, beer, and liquor.
+Some kitchenettes have provisioned refrigerators that have an interior sensor feature used by management to monitor guest use of the refrigerator's contents and thus charge for the consumables, which typically include soda, beer, and liquor.

 In Britain

 In British English, the term kitchenette also refers to a small secondary kitchen in a house.
 Often it is found on the same floor as the children's bedrooms, and used by a nanny or au pair to prepare meals for children; the same feature can be found in hotels such as some in London.